VarunS2002/Python-Instagram-Un_Followers/README.md

     - If there are users that do no follow you back, you will be prompted to add all of them at once or one by one automatically to `exceptions.txt`.
 You can disable this prompt by setting `ask_to_add_to_exceptions` to False in `config.ini`
+    - Accounts in `exceptions.txt` that you no longer follow will automatically be removed from it.
+You can disable this by setting
+      `remove_obsolete_exceptions` to False in `config.ini`
     - Accounts in `exceptions.txt` will be sorted alphabetically when they are added.
 You can disable this by setting `sort_exceptions` to False in `config.ini`